programmer-1991/quiz-app-PP2/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
+  - Fork the repository from CI
+  - Launch a new repository in github
+  - Open the workspace in codeanywhere
+  - Make the initial git add/commit/push back to github before deploying to github pages.
   - In the GitHub repository, navigate to the Settings tab -Check to the left "code and automation" and then click on Pages.
   - From the source section drop-down menu, select "deploy from a branch".